 JR Token - 5.10

 The token route attributed to John Rich, who visited the crag in the mid 80s and likely sent many of the classics.
 Simple hand crack gives way to a technical thin hands / fingers crux in the upper third of the route.
-People with small hands and skills find it to be easier than Gold Rush.
+People with skills and small hands find it to be easier than Gold Rush.

 The River Wide - 5.9 (PG-13)